Home -> Registered Savings Plans -> Tax-Free Savings Accounts (TFSAs) -> TFSA vs RRSP vs FHSA

 The RRSP and TFSA have almost equivalent results when the marginal income tax rate for RRSP contributions is the same as for RRSP withdrawals.

-The RRSP is better if
+The RRSP may be better than TFSA if

-The TFSA is better if:
+The TFSA may be better than RRSP if:

 The TFSA will also be useful in some situations such as: